Dunaverney flesh-hook

 The Dunaverney Flesh-Hook is a sophisticated bronze artefact from Prehistoric Ireland, thought to be an item of ceremonial feasting gear, and a symbol of authority.
 It is believed it was used to remove chunks of meat from a stew in a large cauldron for serving.
 It dates to the Late Bronze Age, between 1050 and 900 BC.
 Since 1856, it has been in the British Museum in London.

 Description

-Along the top of the flesh-hook are five birds, two large ones next to three smaller ones.
+Along the top of the flesh-hook are the figures of five birds, two large ones next to three smaller ones.
 At the bottom of the shaft, facing the family of five, are two birds.
-The group of two birds, presumably an adult pair, can be identified as corvids, perhaps ravens, the family of five as swans and cygnets.
-The two sets of birds seem to invoke opposites: birds of water versus birds of the air; white ranged against black, fecundity as opposed to death (implied by the predatory character of ravens).
-Perhaps, in the mind of the Bronze Age inhabitants, the two sets of birds denoted a fable of opposites between good and bad.
+The group of two birds can be identified as corvids, perhaps ravens, the family of five as swans and cygnets.
+The two sets of birds seem to invoke opposites: birds of water versus birds of the air; white ranged against black, fecundity as opposed to death (implied by the carrion-eating of ravens).
 The flesh-hook was originally linked by pieces of oak shaft, only one fragment of which remains extant.